abhijitpaul0212/LearnMongoDB/README.md

 # LearnMongoDB

+## NoSQL
+* NoSQL databases (aka "not only SQL") are non-tabular databases and store data differently than relational tables.
+* NoSQL databases come in a variety of types based on their data model.
+* The main types are document, key-value, wide-column, and graph.
+* They provide flexible schemas and scale easily with large amounts of data and high user loads.

 ## MongoDB
 * MongoDB is a source-available cross-platform document-oriented database program.
 * Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.